lordnull/dice.js/README.md

     var roll = "d20 - 2";

-Now if our character puts in effort to increate the stat:
+Now if our character puts in effort to increase the stat:

     character.Strength++;